Every great screenplay character starts with a tough dilemma – a difficult choice between two or more equally undesirable options.

 We all feel obligated to attend certain family events.
 What happens if your spouse’s cousin is getting married and you’ve both been invited?
 You despise the cousin and don’t want to go.
 But you don’t want to upset your spouse either.
 Your spouse is close to their cousin and doesn’t realize how much you dislike them.

-The beauty with this multi-facted dilemma is that it’s more than you keeping the peace.
+The beauty with this multi-faceted dilemma is that it’s more than you keeping the peace.
 Every outcome is viable.
 This creates excitement and anticipation.

 4) To Stay Silent Or To Speak Up